Nigella Collection: a vibrant new look for Nigella’s classic cookery books.

 ‘There’s an intelligence to the way she writes and she expects a certain intelligence of her readers as well’ – Nigel Slater

 “I am unapologetic about being a home cook rather than a chef.
 Real cooking, the sort that goes on in homes, does not have to be tricksy or difficult.
 A dish of chicken poached with leeks and carrots definitely isn’t fancy.
 But it tastes good, and feels essentially nourishing, to both body and soul, to cook and eat.
 I want you to feel that I’m there with you, in the kitchen, as you cook.
 My books are the conversations we might be having.”
 Nigella Lawson has written nine bestselling cookery books, including the classics How To Eat and How To Be A Domestic Goddess – the book that launched a thousand cupcakes.
 These books, her TV series and her Quick Collection apps, have made her a household name around the world.
-In 2013 she was one of the Observer Food Monthly’s ten Chefs of the Decade.
+In 2014 she was voted Best Food Personality at the Observer Food Monthly Awards.

 ‘Her prose is as nourishing as her recipes’ – Salman Rushdie, Observer